alyssakalbus/DWD-FinalProject/README.md

 # Dynamic Web Development x Bioart as Biopolitics Final Project

-I was unable to get this to run on Glitch because the database would not authenticate.
+**I was unable to get this to run on Glitch because the database would't authenticate.**

-## How to Run
+## 🚨 How to Set Up and Run
+1. Download .zip
+2. Open in VSCode
+3. Open Terminal
+4. Install Dependiencies (express, mongoose, bcrypt, etc.)
+5. Dev Mode -> npm run dev
-npm start
+6. Start -> npm start

 ## Original Project Proposal